Jawbone/JBChartView/README.md

 	- (UIColor *)lineChartView:(JBLineChartView *)lineChartView selectionColorForDotAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

+Alternatively, you can supply a custom dot view (along with a selected instance) instead of using the default circular impelmentation:

+	- (UIView *)lineChartView:(JBLineChartView *)lineChartView dotViewAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

+	- (UIView *)lineChartView:(JBLineChartView *)lineChartView selectedDotViewAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

 As well, by default, each line will have squared off end caps and connection points.
 To enable rounded connections and end caps:

 	- (BOOL)lineChartView:(JBLineChartView *)lineChartView smoothLineAtLineIndex:(NSUInteger)lineIndex;